 Any modifications to the filesystem are considered to be system intrusion, the administrator will be notified and he will need to restore the system with files that can be trusted.

 For this reason, any system changes should be validated through Tripwire.
 To do this, use the following command:

 One last thing about tripwire, I would recommend that you secure both the twpol.txt and twcfg.txt files as another step of security.

 Tripwire has a lot of options and settings; you can check them with man tripwire

-Firewalld runs as a service that allows for rules to be added and changed immediately and it uses network zones to define a level of trust for any and all associated network connections.
+Firewalld runs as a service that allows for rules to be added and changed immediately and it uses network zones to define a level of trust for any associated network connections.

 $ firewall-cmd --state

 You can list the predefined zones like this:

 The value can be updated like this: